 “Do I know you, friend?”
 Wade looked up at him.

-The man was large and well-built, with deep corn red hair and busy beard, and older than Wade by at least ten years.
-He looked as strong as an ox and loomed over Wade’s table easily.
+The man was large and well-built, with a shaved heard, and a busy black beard; he was older than Wade by at least ten years.
+He looked as strong as an ox and loomed over Wade’s table.

 “Nope.
 But I saw everyone fawning over him.
 I tell you now, friend, there’s trouble on that railroad they’re driving through.
 Take my advice and be careful, son,” the giant of a man said in a voice that could split mountains, then turned and marched into the press of the crowd.